Harmony Lane

 Harmony Lane is a 1935 low-budget American film directed by Joseph Santley, based upon the life of Stephen Foster, released by Mascot Pictures.

-This was the first sound film based on the life of the famous composer.
-Two others would follow, both in color: Swanee River (1939) (the most elaborate and largest budgeted of the three), and I Dream of Jeannie (1952).
+The first sound film based on the life of the famous composer, two others followed, both in color: Swanee River (1939) (the most elaborate and largest budgeted of the three), and I Dream of Jeannie (1952).

 Plot summary

 The life and loves of composer Stephen Foster, from his early success through his decline, degradation, and death from (assumed) alcoholism.